 Features on board this superyacht include a tender and toy storage on the fore deck as well as an elegant beach club with a dedicated wellness area.
-Despite her spacious layout, Project Triton remains under 500GT.
+Despite her spacious layout, Arkadia remains under 500GT.

-The design of Project Triton has been described by Heesen's Mark Cavendish as 'timeless yet sporty", a look achieved by having 'Heesen’s traditional pelican bow, with its reversed sheer line, perfectly integrated into the curvaceous shapes introduced by Clifford Denn'.
+The design of Arkadia has been described by Heesen's Mark Cavendish as 'timeless yet sporty", a look achieved by having 'Heesen’s traditional pelican bow, with its reversed sheer line, perfectly integrated into the curvaceous shapes introduced by Clifford Denn'.

 Described by the shipyard as 'a true bluewater motor yacht', Project Triton is powered by twin MTU 8V4000 M63 engines that allow her to reach a top speed of 15 knots.
 At a cruising speed of 12 knots she has a a transoceanic range of 3,800 nautical miles.